zagor/wallconnector/INSTALL.md

 ## Computer setup

-You need a linux computer that has:
+You need a computer that has:

    - Python 3
    - A USB port for the USB RS485 converter